 “Leadership is an opportunity for service, not an opportunity for power ... and it must reach outside the organization in many ways to create a caring community and ultimately to build a better world,” states Turner in the book.

-The scope of this book’s message was further expanded in December 2007 when The Learning of Love – A Journey Toward Servant Leadership was translated into Mandarin Chinese and distributed in China, and in 2015 when it was translated into Russian and distributed in Russia.
+The impact of this book’s message was further expanded in December 2007 when The Learning of Love – A Journey Toward Servant Leadership was translated into Mandarin Chinese and distributed in China, and again in 2015 when it was translated into Russian and distributed in Russia.
 Today, this book is required reading for Servant Leadership students at several colleges and universities in the United States, Canada and at Beijing University in China.

 To order a copy, contact Smyth & Helwys.
 Royalties from the book benefit the Pastoral Institute, an organization which is an excellent example of Servant Leadership at work.
 The Pastoral Institute, based in Columbus, Georgia, is a nonprofit, faith-based, non-denominational counseling, consultation and educational center which serves individuals, families, businesses, and communities.